 For many years paranormal hunters have used the EVP Recorder to capture ghostly voices.
-At times during an investigation, the EVP recorder will manage to capture voices from “the other side” yet can only be heard during the playback of the recorder.
+At times during an investigation, It is another type Ghost Hunting Equipment that is used to recorder will manage to capture voices from “the other side” yet can only be heard during the playback of the recorder.
 At the time of the recording, no voices were heard by human ears at all.

 This is a phenomenon that dates back to when the old magnetic strip recorders were widely in use.
 The cassette recorder, which is still used today is a great unit to use as long as you use quality cassettes.
 The digital audio recorder used for EVP recording is becoming more popular for the added options that cassette recorders do not have.
 Digital allows for many more hours of recording without having to change the tapes or cassettes.
 Both units, however, are tried and true devices for capturing ghostly, spirit voices.